Egypt Tourist Attractions

 #2 – Nile River Cruises

 The Nile River which is the longest river in the world has been Egypt’s lifeline since antiquity, and there is no better way to experience the treasures and delights of Upper Egypt than with a Nile River cruise.
-Nile cruise vacations have long since been one of the major tourist attractions in Egypt, and as a result, Nile cruise packages now come in all shapes and sizes.
+Nile cruise vacations have long since been one of the major tourist attractions in Egypt, and as a result, Nile cruises now come in all shapes and sizes.

 The most popular and most affordable cruises tend to be those which are undertaken on the many luxury cruise ships that can be seen sailing between Luxor and Aswan.
 Other options include refurbished luxury paddle steamers and traditional Dahabiyas.
 These days some tourists are also making the journey on Feluccas, but trips from Luxor to Aswan on board one of these small sail boats is yet to catch on with mainstream tourists.

-#1 – The Giza Necropolis
+Egypt Tourist Attractions #1 – The Giza Necropolis